 Opportunities for stakeholder input

-The draft training and assessment materials are being developed in consultation with a Subject Matter Expert Working Group (SMEWG) and will be made available for broad consultation in May 2024.
+The draft training and assessment materials are being developed in consultation with a Subject Matter Expert Working Group (SMEWG).
+They are currently considering feedback that was received from a consultation meeting on 21 May of RTOs and meat industry trainers.
+The draft materials will be made available on this webpage in early June.

 Following the completion of this project, the training support materials will be made available to RTOs for free in a digital format to support high quality and nationally consistent delivery of the qualifications.